 1. Intermediary costs are third-party service costs related to the project development.
 Excluded costs are Park Dedication Fees, Surveys, Soil Borings, Payment and Performance Bond Premium, Sewer-Water Access Charge, Furnishing and Equipment, and Hazard and Liability Insurance.
 Projects with the lowest intermediary costs on a sliding scale based on percentage of total development costs.
-For selected projects, this percentage will be enforced at the time of closing

-for deferred loans or at issuance of the IRS Form 8609 for HTC developments.
+For selected projects, this percentage will be enforced at the time of closing for deferred loans or at issuance of the IRS Form 8609 for HTC developments.
 Calculate your total using the formula below, and then select the appropriate option.

-Intermediary cost amount \$ divided by Total Development Costs \$ Equals Intermediary Percentage% (rounded to the nearest tenth):

-a.
-0.0 to 15% (6 points)

-b.
-15.1 to 20% (3 points)

-c.
-20.1 to 25% (2 points)

-d.
-25.1 to 30% (1 point)

-e.
-30.1% and over (0 points)

-D. Cost Containment (6 points):

-1. 50% of developments with the lowest costs within each development type/location group will receive priority (subject to the methodology described in Cost Containment Methodology.

-Applicants may claim this criterion and Minnesota Housing will review costs for all applications to confirm eligibility in the funding round.
-(6 points)

-A different process occurs for the second round of 9% tax credit selections.
-For each of the four competition groups, the cost per unit of the proposal at the 50th percentile in Round 1 will determine the cut-off point or threshold for receiving points in Round 2.

-NOTE: Proposals that believe they have contained their costs should select this criterion.
-Only proposals that claim cost containment and are awarded through the process described above will be eligible for cost containment.

-CAUTION: If a project receives points under this criterion, failure to keep project costs under the applicable cost threshold will be considered an unacceptable practice and will result in negative four points being awarded in all of the applicant's tax credit submissions in the next funding round in which submissions are made.
-The penalty will be assessed to an application submitted to the same funding round (Competitive or 4% Only) for which the points were initially awarded.
-If developers are concerned about their costs and keeping them within the "applicable cost threshold," they should not claim the cost-containment points.

-Cost Containment Methodology: [insert link]
+Intermediary cost amount \$ divided by Total Development Costs \$ Equals Intermediary Percentage% (rounded to the nearest tenth): a.
+0.0 to 15% (6 points) b.
+15.1 to 20% (3 points) c.
+20.1 to 25% (2 points) d.
+25.1 to 30% (1 point) e.
+30.1% and over (0 points) D. Cos st Containment (6 points): 1.
+Proposals will receive points based on the cost containment methodology.
+For each of the four npetition groups, the cost per unit of the proposal at the 50th percentile in Round 1 will termine the cut-off point or threshold for receiving points for 4% tax credits.
+(6 points) pro TE: Proposals that believe they have contained their costs should select this criterion.
+Only posals that claim cost containment and are awarded through the process described above will be gible for cost containment. app poi wh fun dev we cos UTION: If a project receives points under this criterion, failure to keep project costs under the olicable cost threshold will be considered an unacceptable practice and will result in negative four nts being awarded in all of the applicant's tax credit submissions in the next funding round in ich submissions are made.
+The penalty will be assessed to an application submitted to the same ding round (Competitive or 4% Only) for which the points were initially awarded.
+Tax credit relopments awarded points via the 4% Only allocation process will receive a penalty if the points are necessary to meet the minimum point requirement.
+If developers are concerned about their its and keeping them within the "applicable cost threshold," they should not claim the cost-intainment points.
+Cos st Containment Methodology: [insert link]

 7. Building Characteristics (1 to 4 points)